 To help you get started behind the wheel, there are 5 tips for beginner drivers listed below.
 These are tips which can help any beginner driver get off to a good start with their driving.

-- Don’t Step Hard on the Gas Pedal – Do not think you need to slam your foot down on the gas pedal to accelerate the vehicle.
+Do not think you need to slam your foot down on the gas pedal to accelerate the vehicle.
 Just gradually press down on the gas pedal with your foot and slowly increase your acceleration speed.
-This puts less stress on the engine when you do this.
-Stepping too hard on the gas pedal is not good for the engine.

 Things to Remember